When to Visit Lapland:

 What To Wear in Lapland in January & February

-In the middle of winter, only one rule applies in Lapland: Layering is a total lifeline.
+In the middle of winter, only one rule applies in Lapland: Layering is a total lifeline!
 Forget fashion and focus entirely on insulation.

 - Base Layer: Merino wool thermal underwear directly against your skin.
 Never use cotton, as it traps moisture and cools you down the instant you stop moving.